 On the 9th of February 1939, not many hours after his wife had departed on a holiday with relatives to Ft.
 Lauderdale, Dr. Donelson was discovered by a domestic having suffered a fatal gunshot to the head.
 His rifle lay beside him.

 Virginia Dance Donelson continued to live in the house until the mid-eighties, when it was converted to apartments.
-Since 1999 the house has undergone a series of restorations, the first by Alfrieta Bennett, followed by the current owner, Dave Fieldman (at right), who has spent the last decade and a half restoring the house to its former glory.
+Since 1999 the house has undergone a series of restorations, the first by Alfrieta Bennett, followed by the most recent owner, Dave Fieldman (at right), who has spent the last decade and a half restoring the house to its former glory.
 His attention to detail can be seen in the carefully hand cut marble flooring; the bathroom fixtures, which are historic reproductions; and a large kitchen that is designed both for modern convenience and with careful respect to the historic integrity of the house.

 The brick Queen-Anne style home features ornamental terra cotta tiles on the façade and a slate roof.
 An outbuilding, of which only the footprints remain, was once used by the fire station that fronted Magruder’s Alley.
 The 3,600 square foot house features 7 bedrooms and 4.5 baths, with living space on three floors.
-This architectural gem is currently for sale with an asking price of just $154,900.
-See the listing.